taunsquared/graphic-novel-thesis/ComicBookScript/2018-09-23_World-timeline.md

 ### 2075, or Year 7 A.B.

 A vaccine for the terrible and mysterious illness is finally developed and deployed.
-In the end, the space plague kills 19,842 refugees and 4,507 original orbiters, leaving behind a total orbiter population of just over 47,500.
+In the end, the space plague kills 19,842 refugees and 4,507 Originals, leaving behind a total orbiter population of just over 47,500.

-### 2080, or Year 12 A.B.
+### 2083, or Year 15 A.B.

-In the 12 years since the Burning, the refugees from Earth have become the working class of the Orbiters.
+In the 15 years since the Burning, the refugees from Earth have become the working class of the Orbiters.
 The hastily built housing structures from over a decade ago, meant to be improved or replaced, have become overgrown slums.
-Some refugees now call themselves "the Exiled", and dream of returning to Earth to reclaim it as their own.
-Some seek to assimilate into proper Orbiter society, to change their status from "podless" (equivalent to homeless) and gain the dignity and luxury of the "Originals".
+Some refugees now call themselves "the Exiles", and dream of returning to Earth to reclaim it as their own.
+Some seek to assimilate into proper Orbiter society, to change their status from "Podless" (equivalent to homeless) and gain the dignity and luxury of the "Originals".

 As the chaos of the Burning slowly subsides and planetside atmospheric conditions stabilize, the provisional Orbiter government begins to send Space Ferries staffed with military personnel and drafted refugee "volunteers" down to the surface in order to harvest raw inorganic materials for the Orbiter needs.
 They limit their activities to latitudes close to the poles, as conditions in the equatorial regions of the planet (referred to as the Red Zone) are still overwhelmingly hot, acidic, and chaotic.
 The refugee workers are forced to act as "canaries", testing out newly developed environmental hazmat suits and being the first onto any mining site.
 Over 2,000 refugees die on these mining missions in just the first year.
 In the wake of these tragic missions, the refugee population in orbit begins to organize, protest, and riot.
 The provisional Orbiter government responds with brutal force, and these events become known as the Riots of Year 12.

-### 2086, or Year 18 A.B.
+### 2087, or Year 19 A.B.

 A planetside harvesting mission discovers the fledging surface farm of a cave city in the upper latitudes of North America, and the provisional Orbiter government realise that there are surviving Earthers -- not just a few, but networks of underground cities.
 At first the provisional Orbiter government tries to suppress this information, but the news spreads like wildfire amongst the Podless, and the refugee Orbiters become even more difficult to control.
 The provisional Orbiter government declares itself to be the "World Government", harshly suppresses the refugees in orbit, and send military delegations to seize control of the surviving Earthers and their underground cities, which they assume are limited to areas outside the Red Zone.
 However, the Earthers are more organized and advanced in their recovery than expected, largely thanks to the religious cult the Biononymous.
 The World Government is forced to sign a treaty of shared planetside governance with the leaders of the Biononymous in exchange for the science, tech, and insights of the Biononymous which allow them to grow food and emerge safely onto the planet's surface.

 Upon hearing the news of the World Government, several members of Majhee's collective, including Majhee, co-write The Manifesto of the Automata.
 They pledge to remain free from oppressive rule by the World Government and to keep their thread-worm research a secret from the World Government.

-### 2088, or Year 20 A.B.
+### 2089, or Year 21 A.B.

 The Space Consortium begins construction on the **SPACE UNIVERSITY STATION** and accompanying **GEMINI ARBORETUM** (which would serve as **SPACE UNIVERSITY STATION**'s farm) to host the re-establishment of Space University.
 The construction project is huge and employs the vast majority of the refugee population in orbit, massively easing the strain on the existing space arboretums.
 However, living conditions on the **SPACE UNIVERSITY STATION** construction site are not great, and lack of hygiene and medical facilities alone kills over 1,000 workers in the first year.
 The work environment is also dangerous, and numerous accidents happen while maneuvering in space - another 1,000 workers die in the first year from accidents in space.